 Sometimes there are too many obligations.
 I and many of us lock ourselves into more than is necessary, more than we can reasonably do.

 This time, I quit.

 It’s a familiar feeling, being overwhelmed.
 My reaction has to change.
 Plopping in a chair in near defeat, I focus on God and ask for wisdom.
 The prayer, I can’t but You can enters my thoughts.

-Life and mind for each of us seems gravelly and broken sometimes.
+Life and mind for each of us seem gravelly and broken sometimes.
 Just as we finish one repair, another pothole appears.
 We chase flaws instead of dreams.
 That pace will last for only so long.

 My to-do list is up for reassessment, for sure!
-First, a break is top priority.
+First, a break is the top priority.
 I will sit back and wait on the Lord, and allow Him to heal my spirit.
 He will teach me what steps to take, and give me the strength to take them.

 Maybe someone else wants to hit every patch of cement and pebble in the parking lot.
 Not me.
 Endeavors succeed when we are free to focus.
 Mental health can flourish in a balanced life.